 Whichever supplements you choose to take, do some research for appropriate dosing, quality or contraindications.
 Remember to pay attention to how you feel as you make changes to your diet, lifestyle or supplements; something might be great for other people and yet be over stimulating and anxiety-producing for you.

-And remember: real food first; healthy lifestyle next.
+But remember: real food first; healthy lifestyle next.
 Then supplements.

 *Research isn’t conclusive on this